National Ransom

-National Ransom is the 2010 studio album by Elvis Costello.
-It was recorded in Nashville and Los Angeles with American songwriter and producer T Bone Burnett, and was released on 25 October 2010 (2 November in the US) on the Hear Music label.
-The album was received positively, earning a score of 79/100 on the review aggregate website Metacritic.
+National Ransom is a studio album by English singer-songwriter Elvis Costello, released on 25 October 2010 (2 November in the US) through the Hear Music label.
+It was recorded in Nashville and Los Angeles with American songwriter and producer T Bone Burnett.
+The album's cover art is made by Maakies creator Tony Millionaire.

 Featured musicians include Costello's recent backing bands The Imposters and The Sugarcanes, while the album also includes guest appearances by Vince Gill, Marc Ribot, Buddy Miller, Jim Lauderdale and Leon Russell.

-The cover art is by Maakies creator Tony Millionaire.
+The album was positively received by critics, earning a score of 79/100 on the review aggregate website Metacritic.

 Track listing

 National Ransack EP

 Originally a digital download was given away with orders for the album.
 The EP was later released separately on 10-inch vinyl.